 Apple Hill Cake, the quintessential “dump and bake” cake, is so easy and takes hardly no skills to make that it’s perfect for someone like me who has pie phobia.
 Yes, it’s a real thing.

 Enter Apple Hill Cake.

-One more thing.
-Just make sure you use ORGANIC apples since apples are on the top of the EWG’s Dirty Dozen and Clean 15 list of fruits for high pesticide content.
+Use hard baking apples like Granny Smith or Honey Crisp.
+Make sure you are using organic apples since apples are on the EWG’s Dirty Dozen and Clean 15 list of fruits for high pesticide content.

 I used regular flour to bake this years ago.
 It was before we found out my kids were allergic to wheat and gluten.
 Since then, I’ve used gluten-free flour and it turns out great.
-To make a gluten free version, you can use your favorite gluten free flour but I like King Arthur’s Paleo Flour (Amazon Affiliate LInk).
-It seems to have the right proportion of various gluten free flours to make the consistency of a wheat flour.
-I also don’t use regular sugar anymore and use coconut cane sugar (Amazon Affiliate Link)
+To make a gluten-free version, you can use your favorite gluten-free flour but I like King Arthur’s Paleo Flour.
+It seems to have the right proportion of various gluten-free flours to make the consistency of wheat flour.
+I also don’t use regular sugar anymore and use coconut cane sugar.

 Mix the apples with the batter to coat well.
 If some of the flour is not completely wet, as you can see below, don’t stress.
 A little bit of dried flour is fine.
 They will all become coated and cooked.

 Make sure to coat the pan with oil and dust off some flour so the cake doesn’t stick to the pan.